 If you spot signs of heat exhaustion or stroke in your child, you should take her to hospital to get checked over and possibly treated.
 If she shows signs of confusion or any sort of seizure, phone 999 straight away.

-‘Also move your baby or toddler into a cooler area with fans, air conditioning or open windows, give her water if she can drink, and shower the skin with cooler water,’ advises Dr Chodhari.
+‘Move your baby or toddler into a cooler area with fans, air conditioning or open windows, give her water if she can drink, and shower the skin with cooler water,’ advises Dr Chodhari.

 This is especially important to think about if you’re abroad (it takes time to get used to a new temperature) or if your child’s had a chest infection or tummy bug.